Is the Gdańsk Christmas Market worth it in 2026? Here’s what I think:

 How to Use This Map:

-Getting to Gdaลsk for the Christmas Market
+Getting to Gdańsk for the Christmas Market

-Letโs be honest โ planning how to get to a European Christmas market can feel like assembling IKEA furniture without instructions.
-But Iโve got you.
-Whether you’re arriving by plane, train, tram, or even ferry (yes, seriously), getting to the Gdaลsk Christmas Market is easier than you think โ and honestly, half the fun.
+But I’ve got you.
+Whether you’re arriving by plane, train, tram, or even ferry (yes, seriously), getting to the Gdańsk Christmas Market is easier than you think — and honestly, half the fun.

 By Plane

-Flying into Gdaลsk Lech Waลฤsa Airport (GDN) is the quickest way to land right in the holiday spirit.
-From the airport, itโs just a 30-minute ride to the Old Town by taxi, bus, or rideshare.
-Pop in Targ Wฤglowy or Brama Wyลผynna as your destination and youโre on your way to mulled wine heaven.
+Flying into Gdańsk Lech Wałęsa Airport (GDN) is the quickest way to land right in the holiday spirit.
+From the airport, it’s just a 30-minute ride to the Old Town by taxi, bus, or rideshare.

-By Train (especially if youโre coming from Gdynia or Sopot)
+By Train (especially if you’re coming from Gdynia or Sopot)

 By Tram or Bus